 - A green space or park might be threatened

-- The Council will relate to and work with a group that has come together in the interest of a park, whereas a Council cannot work with individuals or without broad democratic representation
+- The Council will relate to and work with a group that has come together in the interest of a park, whereas a Council cannot work with individuals or groups without broad democratic representation

-- You receive free support, advice and training from us including set up assistance, safety and events advice, website hosting, social media and networking
+- You receive support, advice and training from us including set up assistance, safety and events advice, website hosting, social media and networking

 - You join a local Friends of Parks Forum and a national network of groups